Adult contest closed March 31. Winners announced on the Morro Bay National Estuary Program’s blog, Friday, April 17.

-Student contest deadline extended through Friday, April 17!
+Student contest deadline extended by request through Friday, May 1!

 Estuarine Seventeen: All entries must follow the haiku form: a three-line poem with a total of seventeen syllables, written with a 5/7/5 syllable count.
 Click here for more information on the haiku form.
 Poems must use the theme “Morro Bay estuary.”
 All poems entered must be unpublished as of the date of entry and must not have been submitted to the Morro Bay Estuary poetry contest in the past.